Discovering the city Ghardaia in southern Algeria

 Divided into garden plots, they are located near each Ksar, but on some ksar they spread longitudinally to fill long distances.
 The oases are an integrated architectural and urban planning.
 The gates are narrow, as being limited by the garden walls, built of clay, they are used to channel water from wadis flowing periodically in Mzab.
 At the base of the walls, the openings are drilled rigorously standardized and managed by a group of Amines responsible for the supervision of the irrigation of the palm.

-M’Zab Valley is arid and desert site where the water is of great rarity, this has forced the founders of Ksourian Mzab civilization to undertake the implementation of a hydraulic structure, and they created a very effective system to capture flood waters that supplies wells and groundwater by water reserves for the taming of the M’zab Wadi flood.
+The M’Zab Valley is an arid and desert site where water is very rare.
+This has forced the founders of the Ksourian Mzab civilization to implement a hydraulic structure.
+They created a very effective system to capture floodwaters that supplies wells and groundwater by storing water in reserves for the taming of the M’zab Wadi flood.

-This complex hydraulic system from the 14th century consisting of, dikes, canals, seguia, tissanbad, rasfates, wells etc. has been managed since its inception by a committee of wise experts, called “Oumana”.
+The distribution paths in channels extend up to a distance of three to four kilometers from the source.
+This ancestral masterpiece is still functional.
+This complex hydraulic system from the 14th century consisting of dikes, canals, seguias, tissanbads, rasfates, wells, etc. has been managed since its inception by a committee of wise experts, called “Oumana”.

 Mosques of the ksars, mosques of the oases and surfaces of funeral prayer.
 The interest of these buildings lies in the simplicity of their form contrary to the other mosques in the Muslim world which are distinguished from the urban setting of their establishment and by their imposing form and their excessive decoration.